San Diego State vs. Hawaii NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Rainbow Warriors have covered the spread twice this year when underdogs by 7 points or more (in five chances).

-- Hawaii is 2-3 against the spread and 4-2 overall in games when it records more than 17.5 points.
+- Hawaii is 2-3 against the spread and 4-2 overall when the team scores more than 17.5 points.

-- In games that Hawaii piles up more than 304.9 yards, the team is 3-4 against the spread and 4-4 overall.
+- When Hawaii churns out more than 304.9 yards, the team is 3-4 against the spread and 4-4 overall.

-- This year the Rainbow Warriors have turned the ball over 22 times, nine more than the Aztecs' takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.